thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 14 July 2023
+### Daily Rundown on Saturday, 15 July 2023

-- The average temperature today is 14.45˚C;
+- The average temperature today is 16.91˚C;
-- With highs of 18.09˚C and lows of 12.87˚C.
+- With highs of 17.15˚C and lows of 13.49˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->